Best Water Filter Pitchers of 2018

 You can use almost any kind of water in this pitcher, including well water and water from lakes, ponds, rivers, and rain.
 So it's great for emergency situations and camping as well as for everyday use.

-Independent lab tests show that the ProOne G2.0 filter reduces or removes fluoride, pesticides, chloramines, VOCs, bacteria, pharmaceuticals, heavy metals, and more.
+Independent lab tests show that the ProOne G2.0 filter reduces or removes fluoride (about 96%), pesticides, chloramines, VOCs, bacteria, pharmaceuticals, heavy metals, and more.
 The filter completely reduces lead in drinking water.

 It does not remove beneficial minerals.

 Lab test results are available at the Propur USA website if you'd like to see more.